Anatomy, Thoracotomy and the Collateral Intercostal Neurovascular Bundle

 Structure and Function

-The musculofascial components of the thoracic wall form a three-layered intercostal membrane between the ribs consisting of external intercostal, internal intercostal, and innermost intercostal muscles which have a primary respiratory function.[2]
-The external intercostal muscles act to raise the ribs in a “bucket handle” fashion, thereby increasing thoracic volume, while the internal intercostals largely depress the ribs, decreasing thoracic volume, and aiding in exhalation.
+The musculofascial components of the thoracic wall form a 3-layered intercostal membrane between the ribs, consisting of external, internal, and innermost intercostal muscles with a primary respiratory function.[2]
+The external intercostal muscles raise the ribs in a "bucket handle," increasing thoracic volume.
+In contrast, the internal intercostals largely depress the ribs, decreasing thoracic volume and aiding in exhalation.

-Homology in muscle fiber orientation of the three muscle layers in both the thorax and abdominal body walls suggests that there is a primitive chordate bauplan that provides “plywood-like” integrity to the body wall.
+Homology in muscle fiber orientation of the 3 muscle layers in the thorax and abdominal body walls suggests a primitive chordate bauplan that provides "plywood-like" integrity to the body wall.

-Neurovascular structures travel in the interval between innermost and inner intercostal muscles within the intercostal space, piercing as lateral cutaneous branches near the mid-axillary line and as anterior cutaneous branches parasternally.
+Neurovascular structures travel in the interval between the innermost and inner intercostal muscles within the intercostal space, piercing as lateral cutaneous branches near the mid-axillary line and as anterior cutaneous branches parasternal.

 Embryology

-A three-layered body wall develops from somatopleuric mesoderm by the ninth week of gestation.
-The three intercostal muscle layers differentiate from hypaxial myotomes innervated by ventral primary rami of spinal nerves T1 to T11, the intercostal nerves.[3]
+A 3-layered body wall develops from somatopleuric mesoderm by the ninth week of gestation.
+The 3 intercostal muscle layers differentiate from hypaxial myotomes innervated by ventral primary rami of spinal nerves T1 to T11, the intercostal nerves.[2]
 Twelve ribs develop from segmental sclerotomes to interrupt the muscular wall and form the 11 intercostal spaces.
 The muscles of each intercostal space receive innervation by segmentally arranged spinal nerves denominated by the corresponding superjacent rib.
 Sensory innervation of the thoracic wall follows the embryonically derived pattern of overlapping dermomyotomes.
 The ventral primary ramus of T12 is serially homologous to an intercostal nerve but is named the subcostal nerve since it is not bounded inferiorly by a rib.
-This nerve, as well as the anterior branches of T7 to T11 continuing into the abdomen, are correctly termed thoracoabdominal nerves,[4] even though they are frequently referred to in the clinical literature as intercostal nerves.
-The three anterolateral muscle layers of the abdominal wall, as well as the rectus abdominis muscle, which they innervate, share their embryological origin and fiber directionality with the muscles of the intercostal space.
+This nerve and the anterior branches of T7 to T11 continuing into the abdomen are correctly termed thoracoabdominal nerves,[3] even though they are frequently referred to in the clinical literature as intercostal nerves.
+The 3 anterolateral muscle layers of the abdominal wall and the rectus abdominis muscle, which they innervate, share their embryological origin and fiber directionality with the muscles of the intercostal space.

 Vertebrae develop intersegmentally by embryonic fusion of the caudal half of the superjacent somitic sclerotome with the cranial half of the subjacent sclerotome.
 Ribs, myotomal derivatives, and segmental neurovasculature maintain their segmental embryonic patterning.
-The rib head in most ribs (2 to 9) thus articulates with two vertebrae at the costovertebral joint, but by convention, rib denomination is by reference to their subjacent vertebra.
-Rib 1 only articulates with the first thoracic vertebra, and ribs 10 through 12 also have only one facet at the costovertebral joint at which they articulate with the lower thoracic vertebrae.
+The rib head in most ribs (2 to 9) thus articulates with 2 vertebrae at the costovertebral joint, but by convention, the rib denomination refers to their subjacent vertebra.
+Rib 1 only articulates with the first thoracic vertebra, and ribs 10 through 12 also have only 1 facet at the costovertebral joint, which articulates with the lower thoracic vertebrae.

-The lining of the coelomic cavity develops as a mesothelium which invests organs as visceral pleura and the internal surface of the thoracic wall as parietal pleura.
-The space between visceral and parietal layers comprises the pleural cavity, which normally contains only serous fluid.
-The lungs inhabit the two halves of the thoracic cavity, not the pleural cavity.
+The lining of the coelomic cavity develops as a mesothelium, which invests organs in the visceral pleura and the internal surface of the thoracic wall in the parietal pleura.
+The space between the visceral and parietal layers comprises the pleural cavity, which normally contains only serous fluid.
+The lungs inhabit the 2 halves of the thoracic cavity, not the pleural cavity.

 Blood Supply and Lymphatics

-While the intercostal space receives its innervation exclusively from the posterior side, its pattern of vascularization is both posterior and anterior.[1][2]
+While the intercostal space receives its innervation exclusively from the posterior side, its vascularization pattern is both posterior and anterior.[1][4]
 Blood supply derives from the subclavian artery via the costocervical trunks (highest or supreme intercostal arteries) and the descending aorta posteriorly, and the internal thoracic (formerly internal mammary) arteries and their branches, the musculophrenic arteries, anteriorly.
-The two most superior intercostal spaces receive their posterior intercostal arteries from the highest intercostals.
+The 2 superior intercostal spaces receive their posterior intercostal arteries from the highest intercostals.
 Nine posterior intercostal arteries (3 to 11) branch off bilaterally from the descending thoracic aorta, the right posterior intercostal arteries being longer because they must cross over the vertebral bodies to reach the right intercostal spaces.
-Six anterior intercostal arteries (1 through 6), which are of equal length on the right and left sides, branch off the bilaterally symmetrical internal thoracic arteries, in turn, branches of the subclavian arteries.
-The musculophrenic artery supplies the anterior intercostal arteries of spaces 7 to 9 after it branches off the internal thoracic.
-The anterior and posterior intercostal arteries anastomose within the intercostal spaces, except for the most inferior anterior intercostal arteries (10 and 11) which are rudimentary, if present at all.
+Six anterior intercostal arteries (1 through 6) of equal length on the right and left sides branch off the bilaterally symmetrical internal thoracic arteries and, in turn, branches of the subclavian arteries.
+The musculophrenic artery supplies the anterior intercostal arteries of spaces 7 to 9 after branches of the internal thoracic.
+The anterior and posterior intercostal arteries anastomose within the intercostal spaces, except for the most inferior anterior intercostal arteries (10 and 11), which are rudimentary, if present.

-Anterior and posterior intercostal veins draining the intercostal spaces also anastomose within the space and follow a similar pattern to the arteries.
-The most superior two to four intercostal spaces are drained by the variable highest (or superior) intercostal veins which drain into the subclavian veins which converge to empty into the superior vena cava.
+Anterior and posterior intercostal veins drain the intercostal spaces and anastomose within the space, following a similar pattern to the arteries.
+The most superior 2 to 4 intercostal spaces are drained by the variable highest (or superior) intercostal veins, which drain into the subclavian veins, which converge to empty into the superior vena cava.
 The remaining posterior intercostal veins (5 to 11) drain into the azygos venous system.
 The left posterior intercostal veins are longer than the right because it is they which must cross the midline to reach the caval system.
-The anterior intercostal veins drain superiorly into the internal thoracic veins, which in turn follow into the brachiocephalic veins to the superior vena cava.
+The anterior intercostal veins drain superiorly into the internal thoracic veins, which follow into the brachiocephalic veins to the superior vena cava.

-Lymphatic drainage of the left thoracic wall, as well as the right thoracic wall below the level of entry of the azygos vein into the superior vena cava, i.e., vertebral level T4-5, is into the thoracic duct.[5]
-The thoracic duct lies immediately posterior to the intercostal spaces on the bodies of the thoracic vertebrae and drains superiorly into the supraclavicular nodes at the left venous angle and thence into the left subclavian vein.
-The right superior thoracic wall is drained by the right lymphatic duct which empties into the right subclavian vein and is surrounded at that point by the right supraclavicular lymph nodes.
+Lymphatic drainage of the left thoracic wall and the right thoracic wall below the level of entry of the azygos vein into the superior vena cava, ie, vertebral level T4-5, is into the thoracic duct.[5]
+The thoracic duct lies immediately posterior to the intercostal spaces on the bodies of the thoracic vertebrae.
+It drains superiorly into the supraclavicular nodes at the left venous angle and then into the left subclavian vein.
+The right superior thoracic wall is drained by the right lymphatic duct, empties into the right subclavian vein, and is surrounded by the right supraclavicular lymph nodes.

 Nerves